Bad Newz Kennels: Superseding indictment plans announced

 Federal prosecutors announced plans to file a superseding indictment by the end of August.
 According to a representative of the U.S. District Court, a superseding indictment could mean new charges and possibly new defendants in the case.
-ESPN legal analyst Lester Munson predicted that, given the reputation of Richmond's federal prosecutors, he Vick would face more federal charges.
+ESPN legal analyst Lester Munson predicted that, given the reputation of Richmond's federal prosecutors, Vick would face more federal charges.
 Munson also believes that the threat of a superseding indictment is intended to make the defendants plead guilty and cooperate with the government.

 The two hearings took a total of 25 minutes, which is typical for a court popularly known as "the rocket docket" for the speed with which proceedings are conducted.
 It was unclear whether the same bail arrangements would also apply to additional federal charges, should any result from the superseding indictment anticipated next month, or whether additional state charges would violate the terms of the bail.